nasa/cumulus-orca/tasks/copy_to_glacier/README.md

                                                                      Can be overridden by collection config.

         Args:
-            event: Event passed into the step from the aws workflow.
+            event: Event passed into the step from the AWS step function workflow.
                 See schemas/input.json and schemas/config.json for more information.